derekd03/DiscordBot-FloridaMan/README.md

 The purpose of the **TechNewsBot** is to scrape various websites to pull both the title and link and then post( a varying number ) of posts within a server.

-**DiscordBot-FloridaMan** is a fork of the original repository to post florida man articles from FloridaMan.com. **FloridaMan** is a personal customization to suite my niche interest in Florida men.
+**DiscordBot-FloridaMan** is a fork of the original repository to post florida man articles shared on r/FloridaMan. **FloridaMan** is a personal customization to suite my niche interest in Florida men.

 <h3>These posts currently include:</h3><br>
 <ul>